neurodatascience/tractoflow_UKBB/README.md

 ### [tf_ukbb_bids_prep.sh](https://github.com/neurodatascience/tractoflow_UKBB/blob/main/tf_ukbb_bids_prep.sh)
 *To be run inside a singularity shell session using the Tractoflow container* Prepares a working environment in the format that Tractoflow expects.
 Specifically, it creates a symlink tree that is populated with links to the (squashfs overlayed) Neurohub UKB BIDS directories, which is to be used as the BIDS directory, it runs [scil_extract_b0.py](https://github.com/scilus/scilpy/blob/master/scripts/scil_extract_b0.py) , and creates `fmap/"${sub}"_ses-2_acq-PA_epi.json`
 ### Issues and Solutions
 On beluga the UKBiobank dataset is stored in squashfs files and are accessed by *overlay* mounting them within a singularity container.
 The Tractoflow pipeline requires [Nextflow](https://www.nextflow.io) to manage the pipeline.
 In the default configuration Tractoflow runs within a singularity container that is launched by nextflow.
 This was impossible to run with the UKBB squashed dataset.
 Nextflow would not pass the --overlay directives down to the singularithy instance.
 My solution is to invert the relationship: I run a Tractoflow singularity container that includes Nextflow in it.
-In this way I can get the squashfs files overlayed onto the container instance, define a BIDS compliant directory at the root, and run the Tractoflow pipeline on that.
+In this way I can get the squashfs files overlayed onto the container instance, define a Tractoflow friendly BIDS compliant directory at the root, and run the Tractoflow pipeline on that.
-#### dwi correction
+#### DWI Correction
 I was not able to get a complete run of Tractoflow on the UKBB BIDS dataset.
 It failed, according to Arnaud, because tractoflow is not ready yet for a full AP/PA dwi correction and ends up with conflicts.
 He suggested that we do the following:

 Choose which direction (AP or PA) will be the "main" direction.